PedroRASB/utilities/data_utils/README.md

 nnUNetv2_extract_fingerprint -d dataset_id -np 15
 ```

 6. Create plans for the nnUNet training.
 Here, we use ResEncL with isotropic spacing.
+To train other versions, substitute ResEncL by ResEncM or ResEncXL everywhere it appears in the commands below (see it appears twice in the next command).

 ```bash
 nnUNetv2_plan_experiment -d dataset_id -overwrite_target_spacing 1 1 1 -overwrite_plans_name nnUNetPlannerResEncL_torchres_isotropic -pl nnUNetPlannerResEncL_torchres